PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 4. The staff will document the situation using a Behavior Support Alert.
 This written documentation will include what the behavior is, what provoked the behavior, and the corrective action taken.
 In addition a Behavior Goal Sheet may be necessary.

-5. Staff will schedule a conference with the parent or guardian so they can determine the appropriate strategy for resolution.
+5. Staff will notify the parent/guardian so they can determine the appropriate strategy for resolution.

-7. If the problem persists, staff will schedule a conference that includes the parent or guardian, youth, staff, and program director.
+6. If the problem persists, staff will schedule a conference that includes the parent/ guardian, youth, staff, and program director to create a behavior plan.

-8. If a youth’s behavior at any time threatens the immediate safety of themselves, other participants, or staff, the parent or guardian will be notified and expected to pick up the youth immediately.
+7. If a youth’s behavior at any time threatens the immediate safety of themselves, other participants, or staff, the parent/guardian will be notified and expected to pick up the youth immediately.

 UNACCEPTABLE BEHAVIORS